rrmhearts/Integration-Testing-Framework/README.md

  * Boots software and scripts in "auto run" folder
  * Reboot login starts scripts

+* Bash/Shell
+  * Select "use scripts"
+  * Startup chosen software
   * Python/Sikuli
-** Sikuli control scripts
+    * Sikuli control scripts
-** Report errors
+    * Report errors

 *REPORT EVERY ERROR*
 * If expect breaks, needs to be reported

-Need to do:

 Generica

   * Install VirtualBox
   * Install Git  =  put git commands on windows shell
   * Install Vagrant

-  * Use Vagrant File (Ryan’s) OR follow tutorial at Vagrant website.
+  * Use VagrantFile  OR follow tutorial at Vagrant website.
 Boot into a linux machine!
+    * Use vagrant/installauto to create base machine
+    * Package base machine
+    * Use vagrant/flexauto (or other) to install flex and tests for auto testing

-  * Auto open FLEX and run script sikuli_runall.sh by Vagrantfile
+      * Auto-opens FLEX and runs script sikuli_runall.sh (or other)